-P4) Project does not contribute to the character to the public realm of Wintergreen Lane.
+P4) Project does not contribute to the character to the public realm of Wintergreen Lane spaces/public realm.
+From the street side, there has been no strengthening of the public space.

 Wintergreen Lane is a private road and will be maintained as a private road.
 A road maintenance agreement would dictate how all neighbors participate.
 This additional cost will be the responsibility of future homeowners.